 Breast Changes #1: Sore Breasts

-In the meantime, try the following tips to reduce discomfort:
+In the meantime, the following tips can help you minimise the soreness:

 - Avoid underwired bras